New details emerge about Trump's Senate trial as Democrats protest being kept in the dark

 Trump’s defense team goes on attack ahead of his impeachment trialJan.
 20, 202002:23

-House impeachment investigators has requested that Trump's former national security adviser, John Bolton, testify about what he knew about the president's dealing with Ukraine at the heart of their inquiry.
-Bolton, who was not subpoenaed, said he would only testify before Congress if he is subpoenaed and a judge ordered him to defy the White House by appearing.
-However, he indicated earlier this month he was willing to appear as a witness in the Senate trial if subpoenaed.
+House impeachment investigators had requested that Trump's former national security adviser, John Bolton, testify about what he knew about the president's dealing with Ukraine at the heart of their inquiry.
+Bolton, who was not subpoenaed, said he would testify before the House only if he was subpoenaed and a judge ordered him to appear.
+However, he indicated this month he was willing to appear as a witness in the Senate trial if subpoenaed.

-The other witnesses that Senate Democrats have said they'd like to call for testimony were subpoenaed during the House impeachment inquiry, but at the direction of the White House, chose not to comply.
+The other witnesses that Senate Democrats have said they'd like to call for testimony were subpoenaed during the House impeachment inquiry, but chose not to comply at the direction of the White House.

 Trump also slammed Senate Minority Leader Chuck Schumer, D-N.Y., and Democrats for now asking for a fair trial even after he said Democrats made sure he got "ZERO fairness in the House."